Belarus–Mexico relations

-Belarus–Mexico relations are the foreign relations between Belarus and Mexico.
+The nations of Belarus and Mexico established diplomatic relations in 1992.
 Both nations are members of the United Nations.

 History

-In the late 19th century and early 20th century, several hundred migrants, primarily Jewish, arrived to Mexico from what is now Belarus.
+In the late 19th century and early 20th century, several hundred migrants, primarily Jewish, arrived to Mexico from regions of what is now modern-day Belarus.
 In December 1922, Belarus became part of the Soviet Union.
 On 26 December 1991, Belarus regained independence after the Dissolution of the Soviet Union and in January 1992 Belarus and Mexico established diplomatic relations.
 Since the establishment of diplomatic relations; relations between both nations have been limited and mainly take place in multilateral reunions such as at the United Nations.